calebfaris/ict302-5/content/posts/jacob_post_1.md

 ---

 ### How this activity taught me about content types
 Messing around with the markdown file that results in this post taught me some things about a Content Model.
-A content Model consists of different types, attributes, and data types of content.
+A Content Model consists of different types, attributes, and data types of content.
 This post is a content type, made up of a few attributes (The header and this main part of the post).
 And each of these attributes consist of a certain type of data, in this case, text.